Nakajima Ki-43 Hayabusa: Design and development

-When first flown in early January 1939, the Ki-43 prototype was a disappointment.
-Japanese test pilots complained that it was less maneuverable than the Ki-27 and not much faster.
-To solve these problems, Nakajima produced a series of progressively modified prototypes through 1939 and 1940.
-These changes involved a major weight saving program, a slimmer fuselage with the tail surfaces moved further aft and a new canopy.
-Crucially, the 11th prototype introduced the unique differential "butterfly" maneuvering Fowler flaps, which dramatically improved performance in tight turns.
-The 13th prototype combined all these changes and tests of this aircraft resulted in an instruction for Nakajima to place the Ki-43 into production, the Ki-27 jigs being transferred to the Mansyu factory at Harbin in Japanese occupied Manchukuo.
+To address the raised concerns over the Ki-43, Nakajima produced a series of progressively modified prototypes through 1939 and 1940.
+The aircraft was subject to a major weight saving program, adopted a slimmer fuselage, a new canopy was fitted, and the tail surfaces were repositioned further aft.
+Perhaps most significantly, the 11th prototype was outfitted with the unique differential "butterfly" maneuvering Fowler flaps, which dramatically improved performance in tight turns and thus was received positively by test pilots.
+The 13th prototype combined all these changes and tests of this aircraft was met with an instruction for Nakajima to place the Ki-43 into production while the Ki-27 jigs were transferred to the Mansyu factory at Harbin in Japanese occupied Manchukuo.

-The Ki-43 (Oscar) was initially produced in November 1939, given the designation Ki-43-I. Deliveries from Nakajima's Ota factory commenced in February 1941.
+Initial production of the Ki-43 was enacted in November 1939, early-built examples were given the designation Ki-43-I. Deliveries from Nakajima's Ota factory commenced in February 1941.
 In addition to outstanding maneuverability, the Ki-43-I had an impressive rate of climb due to its light weight.
 Power was provided by the Nakajima Ha-25 engine turning a two-bladed, two-position variable-pitch metal propeller.
 Top speed was 495 km/h at 4,000 m.
 The Ki-43 was equipped with two synchronized cowling machine guns in various configurations, with either two 7.7 mm Type 89 machine guns, one 12.7 mm Ho-103 machine gun and one 7.7 mm gun, or two 12.7 mm Ho-103 guns; the aircraft was given various sub-designations to reflect these differences.
-The configuration that appears to have been most prevalent at the outset of the war was the first configuration with two 7.7 mm Type 89 machine guns, while as the war progressed the heavier combinations gained popularity and the version with the heaviest armament was sometimes given the designation Ki-43-Ic.
+The configuration that appears to have been most prevalent at the outset of the war was the first configuration with two 7.7 mm Type 89 machine guns, while as the conflict progressed the heavier combinations gained popularity and the version with the heaviest armament was sometimes given the designation Ki-43-Ic.
 The Ho-103 was often loaded with explosive ammunition to increase target effect; its penetrative effect against later Allied aircraft armor appears to have been marginal.